All right, if I'm a Democrat in the United States of America, if I'm a liberal in the United States of America, if I am a leftist, this is my list.

 Government is where all money should be.

-Governments where all services should come from.
+Government's where all services should come from.

-Governments where all planting should come from.
+Government's where all planning should come from.

 Government should determine who can say what when.

-Oh, yeah, and of course, we're not allowed to plant stories in the press.
+And of course, we're not allowed to plant stories in the press.

-No, though the media can't do it.
+No, though, the media can't do it.

-Where can't left can plant stories at NPR.
+Left can plant stories at NPR.

 The left can plant stories in the Democratic National Committee Times.